-Have they been going through a hard time at work?
-Was there some family drama weighing heavily on their mind?
+Have they recently gone through a hard time at work?
+Had some family drama weighing heavily on their mind?

-These aren’t excuses for bad behavior, but they can help you come to a better understanding of where your partner’s coming from.
+These challenges don’t excuse bad behavior, but they can help you come to a better understanding of where it comes from.

 Concerned about the cost?
 Our guide to affordable therapy can help.

 You can also get started by trying couples counseling techniques on your own.